Elite Dangerous: Development

+In the Frontier Unlocked livestream on 20 October, 2024, a new feature, interstellar colonization, was first announced.
+Players are able to purchase colonization megaships, claim star systems, and build space stations (including a new type called space depots).

 Funding

 At the 2011 Game Developers Conference, following a presentation on the development of the original Elite, Braben was asked in a Q&A session if Elite 4 was still on the drawing board.
 He replied "yes, it would be a tragedy for it not to be".
 The project had difficulty in attracting sufficient funding, which Braben had attributed to the traditional publishing model, which he saw as being biased against games with no recent comparable predecessors.

 Braben had previously discussed crowdfunding as a possible solution in April 2012.
 Public fundraising commenced in November 2012 using the Kickstarter website, the campaign lasting 60 days, with the aim being to raise £1.25m and deliver a finished game by March 2014.
 Braben described the campaign as a way of "test-marketing the concept to verify there is broader interest in such a game", in addition to raising the funds.

 Following the end of the Kickstarter, further public funding was sought through the developer's UK website, via PayPal.
 By April 2014, £1.7m had been raised, and Braben had reacquired the legal rights to the Elite franchise.
 Although the game's original total development budget had been £8 million, by September 2014 this had, in Braben's words, "grown by quite a lot".

 In 2017, Frontier announced Tencent had acquired a 9% stake of Frontier Development.